 - I looked at the weather patterns for both Northern and Southern courses

 - I made sure to note common times where leagues play throughout the country

 You don’t have to listen to me!
 By all means, book your tee times for whichever times work best for you or your group.
+Maybe you’re uber serious and striving to play in the US Open someday so prefer to play by yourself.
 Maybe you don’t mind playing with strangers?
 Or perhaps you are just trying to kill time and don’t care how long the round takes?
 This post is only a reference for those looking to avoid the pack and get the most out of their golf rounds during the different seasons.

 For over half of the country, summer is the best time to play golf!
 There is more extended daylight and more time to get in your rounds.
 The question, however, is, what time is best to play?
 Much of the summer tee times are given to leagues and outings, so we have to take into consideration several factors when trying to find that perfect tee time.

 - Avoiding the hottest parts of the day

 - Playing your round with great pace of play